Heir Island – Gourmet Food & A Gorgeous Landscape

 Recharge your batteries by immersing yourself in an experience designed to nourish and transform.
 The peaceful, restorative powers of the island are ready to welcome you.
 Leave your car on the mainland, step off the ferry and feel your cares drifting away as you soak up the peace and wildness of this magical place.
 The combination of the sea air, walks on the beach, the wild open beauty of Roaringwater Bay, the company of island cows and a healthy does of laughter…creates a uniquely healing weekend.

 Retreats take place at the Mobius Centre, Island Cottage Gallery and outside overlooking the sea.
 Accommodation is provided in island cottages or Roaring Water Lodge.
-See the our events calendar to the right for retreats taking place this year.
+See our events calendar for retreats taking place this year.

 5. Find 200 Varieties of Wildflowers

 There are over 200 varieties of wildflowers on Heir Island, such as the Parsley Water Dropwort, Corn Spurrey, Field Pansy, Field Woundwort, Black Bindweed, Pale Persicara and Ivy -leaved Speedwell.
 It’s also a haven for unusual birds too!
 Visitors take in gorgeous panoramic views over Sherkin Island, Cape Clear, the Calf Islands, the East and West Skeams and Mount Gabriel as they discover the richness of the flora and wildlife on beautiful Heir Island.

 6. Explore Heir Island by Bike or Kayak